niranjanpatil1010/cep_project/README.md

 # Community Platform - Flask Edition

 This is a newly converted version of the EduConnect platform, rebuilt using Python Flask, SQLite, and Vanilla JavaScript & HTML/CSS.
-Functionality remains identical to the original Node.js + React stack, but uses a much simpler, beginner-friendly architecture.
+Functionality  uses a much simpler, beginner-friendly architecture.

 ## Tech Stack
 - **Backend:** Python + Flask